nodejitsu/handbook/chapters/faq.md

 ## "Why won't this C++ addon compile?"

-Many [C++ addons](http://nodejs.org/docs/v0.4.10/api/addons.html) require libraries that are not included in Nodejitsu's infrastructure by default.
-For example, [node-canvas](https://github.com/learnboost/node-canvas) requires [cairo](http://cairographics.org/), which only recently became available on nodejitsu's platform.
+Many [C++ addons](http://nodejs.org/docs/latest/api/addons.html) require libraries that are not included in Nodejitsu's infrastructure by default.
+For example, [node-canvas](https://github.com/learnboost/node-canvas) requires [cairo](http://cairographics.org/).
+Nodejitsu has cairo and many other such libraries, but may not have some more obscure ones.

 ## "How do I specify which files not to bundle?
 How do I know what files are getting bundled?"